ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/README.md

 !!! notes
     The AI-Analytics tasks are colored in blue and green, on purpose to show the strong dependencies between data and AI.
 This means the data activities should start as early as possible before doing too much of modeling.

-## Data Sciences Introduction

-The goals for data science is to infer from data, actionable insights for the business execution improvement.
-The main stakeholders are business users, upper management, who want to get improvement to some important metrics and indicators to control their business goals and objectives.
-Data scientists have to work closely with business users and be able to explain and represent findings clearly and with good visualization, pertinent for the business users.

-Data science falls into these three categories:

-### Descriptive analytics

-This is likely the most common type of analytics leveraged to create dashboards and reports.
-They describe and summarize events that have already occurred.
-For example, think of a grocery store owner who wants to know how items of each product were sold in all store within a region in the last five years.

-### Predictive analytics

-This is all about using mathematical and statistical methods to forecast future outcomes.
-The grocery store owner wants to understand how many products could potentially be sold in the next couple of months so that he can make a decision on inventory levels.

-### Prescriptive analytics

-Prescriptive analytics is used to optimize business decisions by simulating scenarios based on a set of constraints.
-The grocery store owner  wants to creating a staffing schedule for his employees, but to do so he will have to account for factors like availability, vacation time, number of hours of work, potential emergencies and so on (constraints) and create a schedule that works for everyone while ensuring that his business is able to function on a day to day basis.

-### Concepts

-* **Supervised learning**: learn a model from labeled training data that allows us to make predictions about unseen or future data.
-We give to the algorithm a dataset with a right answers (label *y*), during the training, and we validate the model accuracy with a test data set with right answers.
-So a data set needs to be split in training and test sets.
-  * **Classification** problem is when we are trying to predict one of a small number of discrete-valued outputs.
-In other words, if our label is binary (binary classification) or caegorical (multi-class classification)
-  * **Regression** learning problem when the goal is to predict continuous value output
-* **Unsupervised learning**: giving a dataset, try to find tendency in the data, by using techniques like clustering.
-* **A feature** is an attribute used as input for the model to train.
-Other names include dimension or column.

-### Algorithm selection

-The application from [https://samrose3.github.io/algorithm-explorer](https://samrose3.github.io/algorithm-explorer/) will guide you on how to select what algorithm may help to address a specific problem.
-Another best practice is to use Linear Regression / Logistic Regression as baseline and try out other algorithms to improve on it.

 ## Challenges

 There are a set of standard challenges while developing an IT solution which integrates results from analytics model.
 We are listing some that we want to address, document and support as requirements.